-Due to the required depth of the PRB at the Site (approaching the maximum depth limit), and that mixed media may be required to treat the constituents, implementation may be moderately difficult.
+Due to the required depth of the PRB at the Site, implementation should not be difficult.
 Alteration of subsurface hydraulics (flow) may be a potential impact of this remedy.
-Because of required laboratory treatability studies on the reactive media, and depth of the wall, time to implement the remedy is estimated to be 2 to 4 years.
+Because of required laboratory treatability studies on the reactive media, and construction of the wall, time to implement the remedy is estimated to be 2 to 4 years.
 Time to achieve GWPS is estimated to be at least a decade or more, though a groundwater model could help to better define this period.